TOUR OF LA MEIJE

 Transfer to the Pont d'Arsine (1669m) from where we head off towards the Refuge of Villar d'Arène (2077m).
 Leaving some equipment at the refuge we then tackle the 500m ascent to Chamoissière and practice crevasse and avalanche rescue for the afternoon.

 Leaving the refuge, again only with day packs, we head towards the Col de la Grande Ruine (3249m), coming back to spend another night in the Refuge de Villar d'Arène.

 Leaving the Refuge de Villar d'Arène we first climb to the Refuge Adèle Planchard (3169m) and leave our bags.
 We continue to the Grande Ruine summit (3765m) then have a wonderful descent back to the refuge where we spend our fourth night.

-After only one night at Adèle Planchard we leave, first crossing the Col des Neiges (3348m) and then the Col de la Casse Déserte (3483m)!
+After one night at Adèle Planchard we leave, first crossing the Col des Neiges (3348m) and then the Col de la Casse Déserte (3483m).
 Following this we then tackle the steep descent towards the Refuge du Chatelleret (2240m) before a final climb to the Refuge du Promontoire (3082m).

-Today is the most difficult and technically demanding day of the tour.
-We first cross the Breche de la Meije (3357m) and then plot a complicated route through some of the most heavily crevassed glaciers.
-We continue, sometimes on skis, sometimes on crampons, to the Passage de Serret du Savon (3399m).
+Today is the most difficult and technically demanding day of the tour: We first cross the Breche de la Meije (3357m), afterwards plotting a complicated route through some of the most heavily crevassed glaciers.
+We continue - sometimes on skis, sometimes on crampons - to the Passage de Serret du Savon (3399m).
 Keeping the same altitude we traverse to the Refuge de l’Aigle (3450m).
 This is one of the most spectacular refuges in the Alps.

 Departure from the hotel in Villar d'Arène after breakfast.
-Transfer to train station or airport for your homeward transport.
+Transfer for your homeward journey.